lockp111/go-eventbus/readme.md

 - **Thread Safety**: Support for high-concurrency read/write operations
 - **Chainable API**: Convenient API design with chainable method calls
 - **Flexible Subscription**: Support for one-time events and persistent subscriptions
+- **Global Events**: Support for subscribing to all topics using the ALL constant
+- **Callback Support**: Rich callback mechanisms for event unsubscription
+- **Statistics**: Built-in support for event counting and topic statistics

 ## Installation